 Criminals use official sounding messages to trick you into providing personal data like passwords, credit card numbers and login credentials.
 Then they commit crimes in your name.
 Clicking could also infect your machine with malware.
 So, think before you connect.
 If you’re unfamiliar with the sender or the request sounds odd, don’t click.

-However, if the request seems legitimate, contact the sender directly by going to your bookmarked site or entering the URL directly into the search field.
+However, if the request seems legitimate, go to your bookmarked site or enter the URL directly into the search field.
 You can also call and speak to a company representative.

 If you’re not using Wi-Fi to connect to the internet, remember, data fees may apply.
 Check with your service provider for additional details.